Yogurt: History

-The cuisine of ancient Greece included a dairy product known as oxygala (οξύγαλα) which was a form of yogurt.
+The cuisine of ancient Greece included a dairy product known as oxygala (ὀξύγαλα) which was a form of yogurt.
 Galen (AD 129 – c.
 200/c.
 216) mentioned that oxygala was consumed with honey, similar to the way thickened Greek yogurt is eaten today.
 The oldest writings mentioning yogurt are attributed to Pliny the Elder, who remarked that certain "barbarous nations" knew how "to thicken the milk into a substance with an agreeable acidity".
 The use of yogurt by medieval Turks is recorded in the books Dīwān Lughāt al-Turk by Mahmud Kashgari and Kutadgu Bilig by Yusuf Has Hajib written in the 11th century.
 Both texts mention the word "yogurt" in different sections and describe its use by nomadic Turks.
 The earliest yogurts were probably spontaneously fermented by wild bacteria in goat skin bags.

 Until the 1900s, yogurt was a staple in diets of people in the Russian Empire (and especially Central Asia and the Caucasus), Western Asia, South Eastern Europe/Balkans, Central Europe, and the Indian subcontinent.
 Stamen Grigorov (1878–1945), a Bulgarian student of medicine in Geneva, first examined the microflora of the Bulgarian yogurt.
 In 1905, he described it as consisting of a spherical and a rod-like lactic acid-producing bacteria.
 In 1907, the rod-like bacterium was called Bacillus bulgaricus (now Lactobacillus delbrueckii subsp. bulgaricus).
 The Russian biologist and Nobel laureate Ilya Mechnikov, from the Institut Pasteur in Paris, was influenced by Grigorov's work and hypothesized that regular consumption of yogurt was responsible for the unusually long lifespans of Bulgarian peasants.
 Believing Lactobacillus to be essential for good health, Mechnikov worked to popularize yogurt as a foodstuff throughout Europe.